qupath/qubalab/README.md

 representing objects in a GeoJSON-compatible way.
 By using the same custom fields for things like measurements and classifications, exchanging data is much easier.

+## Getting started

+You can find the documentation on https://qupath.github.io/qubalab/.

 This project contains the QuBaLab package in the `qubalab` folder.
 Take a look at the *Installation* section to install it.

 Some notebooks present in the `notebooks` folder show how to use the QuBaLab package.
-Take a look at the *Development* section to run them.
+If you want to run them, you can take a look at the *Development* section.

-TODO docs
+If you just want to go through them, look at the [documentation](https://qupath.github.io/qubalab/notebooks.html).

 ## Installation